"The Rainbow Comes ad Goes" by Anderson Cooper and Gloria Vanderbilt

 "Half Broke Horses" by Jeanette Walls

 I started reading this book because I loved Jeannette Walls' other book, "The Glass Castle".
-Walls has an excellent writing style and her books are magical.
-I loved this book, but I do admit it's no "The Glass Castle".
+Walls has an excellent writing style and her books are magical to fall into.
+I loved this book, not as much as I loved "The Glass Castle".
 If you want to read an excellent book, read "The Glass Castle".
-You'll love it so much you'll be so exited to read everything else from Walls.
-This book was great and I do recommend it to all, but it's not her best work.
+This book is good, and I do recommend it, but it's not her best work.

 "Girls of Tender Age" by Mary-Ann Tirone Smith

 I wanted to read this book because the author and her story takes place in Connecticut, where I'm from.
-Also it's a murder/mystery/bit of a thriller, which I'm also into.
+Also it's a murder/mystery/thriller, which I'm also into.
 I recommend this book.
-It's a good story and it's very well written.
+It's a good story and it's well written.

 Post a Comment